 Veolia Australia and New Zealand (Veolia) is the region’s only environmental solutions organisation with specific capabilities across water and wastewater treatment, energy management, waste and resource recovery services, and industrial cleaning and facilities maintenance services.
 Veolia employs 4000 employees and operates across more than 240 locations within the region.

 Veolia group is the global leader in optimized resource management.
-With over 171,000 employees worldwide, the Group designs and provides water, waste and energy management solutions which contribute to the sustainable development of communities and industries.
+With nearly 179,000 employees worldwide, the Group designs and provides water, waste and energy management solutions which contribute to the sustainable development of communities and industries.
 Through its three complementary business activities, Veolia helps to develop access to resources, preserve available resources, and to replenish them.

 Alex van Paassen, Wellington Water